Webtrends Tracking Code

-Registering a trade mark in the United Kingdom
+Registering a trade mark in the UK

-This guide was last updated in March 2008.
+This guide was last updated in December 2017.

 Scope of the trade mark right

-A UK trade mark registration is a statutory right governed by the Trade Marks Act of 1994.
+A UK trade mark registration is a statutory right governed by the Trade Marks Act 1994.
 Trade marks can also be protected in the United Kingdom via common law rights established under what is called "passing off."
 Passing off rights are established by the use of a brand and the establishment of goodwill.
 However, it is preferable to register a mark, as opposed to relying on common law passing off rights, as you have to prove that you have established goodwill to succeed in a passing off action.
 Also, passing off rights can be limited to a local area, whereas a UK Trade Mark registration automatically covers the whole of the UK.

 Under the 1994 Act, a proprietor of a registered trade mark in the UK has an exclusive right to use the registered mark in the UK in relation to the goods and services protected.
 All rights in a UK registration date back to day of filing, not to when the application is actually granted.